eHealthAfrica/aether/gather2-couchdb-sync/README.md

 ### RQ Import Task

-The import task is ran as an RQ scheduled job, the interval is defined in `importer/apps.py`.
+The import task is run as an RQ scheduled job, the interval is defined in `gather2/sync/apps.py`.
 The importer writes its results to the logs, and it also writes meta documents for each imported/errored document.
 If the main document is `village-aaabbb` the meta document will be written under `village-aaabbb-synced`.
 This will contain any error messages from importing as well.

 **Dev note** when working on the the RQ Task, the container needs to be restarted manually for changes to take effect :(